crosssenses/mediating-machines/src/pages/index.md

 activities:
   workstreams:
     - tag: Workstream 1
-      title: Mediator's Needs and Ecosystems
+      title: Mediators' Needs and Ecosystems
       description: >-
         The team will analyze the practical needs and potential strategic purposes of AI in mediation support, as well as the organizational and